habt-21/Ethio-Spelling-Tester/README.md

-This is Web-based Ethiopian writeng helper by testing spelling.
+This is Web-based Ethiopian writing helper by testing spelling.